Wiping Out a Second Mortgage

-Is Chapter 13 Lien-Stripping the Right Approach for Your Situation?
+Is Lien Stripping the Right Approach for Your Situation?

-If you are underwater on your home, you may have heard that it is possible to strip your second mortgage lender's lien on your home in Chapter 13 bankruptcy.
+If you are underwater on your home, you may have heard that it is possible to strip your second mortgage lender's lien on your home in bankruptcy.
 This may be true.
-However, there are risks to the very complicated lien-stripping process that you should know about.
+However, many factors exist in the very complicated lien-stripping process that you should know about.

-At Gingold & Gingold LLC, our Atlanta second mortgage relief attorneys — Ira D. Gingold, who has been a bankruptcy attorney and Court-appointed Bankruptcy Trustee since 1971, and Jamie L. Gingold, who has been practicing bankruptcy, real estate and business law since 2001 — have the experience to advise you on the best option for your specific situation.
+At Gingold & Gingold LLC, our Atlanta second mortgage relief attorneys — Ira D. Gingold, who has been a bankruptcy attorney since 1971 and Court-appointed Bankruptcy Trustee from 1971-2013, and Jamie L. Gingold, who has been practicing bankruptcy, real estate and business law since 2001 — have the experience to advise you on the best option for your specific situation.

-Understanding the Benefits and Risks of Stripping a Lien on Your Home
+Understanding the Benefits of Stripping a Lien on Your Home

-Maybe you have read or heard about getting rid of your second mortgage by filing Chapter 13.
+Maybe you have read or heard about wiping out your second mortgage by filing a bankruptcy case.
 This process is not as straightforward as it may seem, so come to us so we can explain your legal rights.

 Some clients can get relief from their second mortgages through the lien-stripping process, but we also know that it is not the right option for everyone.
-We can help you explore other alternatives, including whether Chapter 7 bankruptcy is better for you.
+We can help you explore all alternatives, including which type of case is better for you.

-To learn more about what our experienced bankruptcy lawyers can do to get you relief from your second mortgage and other debts, call us at 404-963-9508 (toll free at 877-419-0450) or e-mail us to schedule a free consultation.
-We have offices in Atlanta, Cumming, Dallas, and Douglasville, and evening and weekend appointments can be arranged.
+To learn more about what our experienced bankruptcy lawyers can do to get you relief from your second mortgage and other debts, call us at (404) 685-8800 or e-mail us to schedule a free consultation.
+We have offices in Atlanta, Cumming, Dallas, Douglasville, and Duluth, with evening and weekend appointments available.